iris-hep/analysis-grand-challenge/analyses/cms-open-data-ttbar/REANA/README.md

 $ # connect to some REANA cloud instance
 $ export REANA_SERVER_URL=https://reana.cern.ch/
 $ export REANA_ACCESS_TOKEN=XXXXXXX
+$ # Navigate to the `cms-open-data-ttbar` and select the path to the reana.yaml file which is inside the `Reana` folder
 $ # run AGC workflow
-$ reana-client run -w reana-agc-cms-ttbar-coffea
+$ reana-client run -file Reana/reana.yaml -w reana-agc-cms-ttbar-coffea
 $ # ... should be finished in around 6 minutes if you select all files in the Snakefile
 $ reana-client status
 $ # list workspace files